afiore/apidoctor/README.md

 ### Available linters

-Currently the following linters have been implemented:
+Currently the following linters have been implemented, and are always executed.

-- example request/response payloads that fail schema validation
+- example request/response payloads that fail schema validation.
-- operations that have have a request/response schema, but no example payloads
+- operations that have have a request/response schema, but no example payloads.
+- presence of key metadata: description/summary and tags

 ### ⚠️ Warning